Alexander Technique Center

 What are the lesson rates?

-Since the Alexander Technique is an educational method and students often take a number of lessons, rates for lessons are typically similar to private lessons in other kinds of techniques and disciplines.
-Private lesson rates can range from $55 to $130 and can depend on several factors, including: the skill, experience, and Alexander Technique training of the teacher, the length of the lesson (lessons generally range from half-an-hour to an hour) and the geographical location.
+Since the Alexander Technique is an educational method and students often take a number of lessons, lesson fees are typically similar to private lessons in other kinds of techniques and disciplines.
+Private lesson rates can range from $55 to $140 and can depend on several factors, including: the skill, experience, and Alexander Technique training of the teacher, the length of the lesson (lessons generally range from half-an-hour to an hour) and the geographical location.
 Some Alexander Technique students use Flexible Spending Accounts (FSAs) to pay for lessons.

 Can I learn the Alexander Technique by taking group classes instead of private lessons?